-This collaboration came about because the three of us recognized that even with all the information out there, there’s not a lot of information on what to do with it!
+This collaboration came about because Laurel, Sarah, and Trina recognized that even with all the information out there, there's not a lot of information on what to do with it!
 What a lot of teachers want are the critical thinking skills to work with students and clients who are in pain and are looking to you for help.
-If you’ve felt like your current knowledge base is lacking in this kind of reasoned application of movement therapy, then this is the course for you!
+If you've felt like your current knowledge base is lacking in this kind of reasoned application of movement therapy, then our courses are for you!

 Each tutorial focuses on a specific body region and its common injuries and pathologies.
 You will build a library of knowledge and techniques that you can put to immediate use.
 The skills you acquire through our tutorials will deepen your teaching and help you to attract a broader clientele.
 You will build 3 main knowledge bases and skills sets.

-- You will review musculoskeletal anatomy to better understand how bodies move, adapt, maladapt, get injured, experience pain, and heal.
+- Learn musculoskeletal anatomy to better understand how bodies move, adapt, maladapt, get injured, experience pain, and heal.

-- You’ll learn common pathologies to better understand the cascade of your body’s response to tissue injury, as well as how pain is commonly patterned in response to these injuries.
+- Familiarize yourself with common pathologies to better understand the cascade of your body's response to tissue injury, as well as how pain is commonly patterned in response to these injuries.

 - You'll study up-to-date, biopsychosocial pain science that breaks down old beliefs in order to paint a more accurate picture of the often complicated and counterintuitive behavior of pain

 - The biopsychosocial model is a holistic perspective to pain that looks at the relationship between your biology, your mind, and society, and how those elements together influence your whole body experience of pain.

 - You will acquire corrective exercise techniques for helping private clients who have diagnosed injuries as well as those with unspecified pain.

 - You'll learn best practices for presenting these corrective exercises in a group class.